-There are 09 essential amino acids required for the human body, namely; phenylalanine, valine, threonine, tryptophan, isoleucine, methionine, histidine, lysine, and leucine.
-Since animal flesh is a complete source of essential amino acids, non-vegetarians need not be too concerned about a balanced diet, but those who do not eat animal products must be concerned about the essential amino acids as the body cannot synthesize certain basic proteins without these amino acids.
+There are 9 essential amino acids the human body requires: phenylalanine, valine, threonine, tryptophan, isoleucine, methionine, histidine, lysine, and leucine.
+Since animal flesh is a complete source of essential amino acids, non-vegetarians need not be too concerned about a balanced diet, but those who do not eat animal products should consider about the essential amino acids because the body cannot synthesize certain basic proteins without these amino acids.

 What are Non-Essential Amino Acids?

 Non-essential amino acids are the amino acids our body can produce itself.
 Even though we can obtain these amino acids through our diet, the human body can still synthesize these particular amino acids.

 The non-essential amino acids include 12 amino acids.
 Those are alanine, arginine, cysteine, tyrosine, glutamine, glutamate, glycine, histidine, serine, asparagine, aspartate, and proline.
 Although non-essential amino acids are readily available in the human body, we can also obtain them from food like nuts, grains, meats, fruits and vegetables.

 What is the Difference Between Essential and Non-essential Amino Acids?

 The key difference between essential and non-essential amino acids is that the human body cannot synthesize Essential amino acids, whereas the human body can synthesize non- essential amino acids.
 Therefore, one must obtain essential amino acids through the diet.
 However, it is not necessary to obtain non-essential amino acids as the body can synthesize them on their own.
 In addition, essential amino acids are usually available in animal products, while non-essential amino acids are available in both animal and plant products.
 So, we can consider this too as a difference between essential and non-essential amino acids.